RocketChat/docs-old/contributing/google-season-of-docs-2019/README.md

 # Google Season of Docs 2019

+[Season of Docs](https://g.co/seasonofdocs) is Google's annual program that fosters collaboration between open source projects and technical writers.
+It's happening for the first time in 2019!

+Season of Docs is a unique program that pairs technical writers with open source mentors to introduce the technical writer to an open source community and provide guidance while the writer works on a real world open source project.
+The technical writer in turn provides documentation expertise to the open source organization.

+Projects can cover a wide range of fields including Cloud computing, operating systems, graphics, medicine, programming languages, robotics, science, security and many more.
+Season of Docs is not a recruiting program or an internship but it does provide an invaluable experience and looks great on a resume!

+This year's Season of Docs is a pilot that accepts only a limited number of applications, so don't wait to the last minute to prepare!

 ## How to apply

 Application for technical writers opens April 30, 2019.
 See [Google Season of Docs 2019 timeline](https://developers.google.com/season-of-docs/docs/timeline) for more details.